-Why Investing in Impact Organizations Makes Sense:
+Help Solve Today’s Challenges by Investing in Impact Organizations

-- Blended revenues are not well understood
+- Revenue models that are not well understood by traditional lenders

-- Risk-averse governance models
+- Risk-averse governance structures that limit financing options

 Structure